Gayu-9993/100-Days-of-Code/Day 8/README.md

-# Day 8 of coding :
+# Day 8 of coding : Caesar cipher

 This is a simple program that uses caesar cipher logic to encrypt and decrypt a string.
 It prompts the user to choose either to encode or decode the string, the string itself and the key